rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 Functions pointers and closure trait( object)s should probably be fairly easy to pass around, with their internally-used bindings being an implementation detail.
 Fortunately, the Rust ecosystem already uses more specific traits for most configuration for better logical safety, so it's likely not too messy to make these implementation-invariant.

 Traits and trait objects cannot be implementation invariant (including for their associated types!) because it's possible to define `OrderedExtend` and `OrderedIterator` traits with logical consistency requirement on `Ord` between them.

+## Efficient compilation
+[efficient-compilation]: #efficient-compilation

+In theory, it should be possible to unify many instances of generic functions that may be polymorphic under this proposal cheaply before code generation.
+(Very few previously discrete implementations become polymorphic under scoped `impl Trait for Type`.)

+This is mainly an effect of [layout-compatibility] and [binding-choice-by-implementations-bounds], so that, where the differences are only bounds-irrelevant, generated implementations are easily identical in almost all cases.
+The exception here are [implementation-aware-generics]' `TypeId`s (see also [typeid-of-generic-type-parameters-opaque-types]).
+Checking for this exception should be cheap if done alongside checks for e.g. function non-constness if possible, which propagates identically from callee to caller.

+Given equal usage, compiling code that uses scoped implementations could as such be slightly more efficient compared to use of newtypes and the resulting text size may be slightly smaller in some cases where newtype implementations are inlined differently.

+The compiler should treat implementations of the same empty trait on the same type as identical early on, so that no code generation is unnecessarily duplicated.
+However, unrelated empty-trait implementations must still result in distinct `TypeId`s when captured in a generic type parameter and observed there by a `where`-clause or through nesting in an implementation-aware generic.

 ## Alternatives